siddharthjaswal/logbook/SYSTEM_DESIGN.md

 **Design Decisions:**
 - `BIGSERIAL` for future-proof IDs (supports billions of records)
+- **Google OAuth only** (no password storage, more secure)
-- Email as primary identifier (unique + indexed)
+- `google_id` as OAuth identifier (unique, indexed)
+- Email from Google (always verified, no email verification flow needed)
+- `email_verified` always TRUE (Google handles verification)
+- Profile fields populated from Google profile (name, photo)
-- Optional username for display purposes
+- Optional username (can be set by user after signup for display/URL)
 - Soft delete with `deleted_at` to preserve data integrity
 - Timezone-aware timestamps for global users
-- Separate profile and preference fields for extensibility
+- No password fields (OAuth-only authentication)

 ---